rexscaria/openid/README.md

   5. In  case of Twitter OpenID  the user is required  to submit their mail  id in  the prompt  screen on  redirection from  Twitter.
-If Twitter mail confirmation  is set, then the user  need to confirm his/her mail by clicking on the link in the registered mail.
+If either "Twitter mail confirmation" setting is set from the OpenID settings   or  the  "email confirmation" is   enabled  at  System preferences  of  ATutor settings, then  the user  need to confirm his/her mail by clicking on the link in the registered mail.

   6. Only  instructors  and  students  can login  to  the ATutor  with